Hydrotherapy

-Hydro Treadmill for Dogs
+Hydro Treadmill Therapy

 Hydro treadmill exercise for dogs involves the use of a specialised treadmill that is submerged in water, allowing your dog to exercise while supported by the buoyancy of the water.
 Here are some of the benefits of this type of exercise: